tito-arch/BABC-2/content/posts/adobe-firefly.md

 ## What to expect with Adobe Firefly

 adobe's future is bright remember they have been at the forefront by owning adobe creative suite which comprises many apps used by creators and artists.
 Since they don't want you to go searching for AI features in other apps (mid-journey) they are bringing them inside the creative suite.
 This will change how we work mostly Photoshop and Illustrator.
-These are some of the features Adobe will be releasing soon in Adobe Firefly..
+These are some of the features Adobe will be releasing soon in Adobe Firefly.

+{{ youtube DvBRj--sUMU }}

 ### In-painting

 Imagine being able to erase a part of your image and replace it with whatever you like.
-Let's say you don't like the color of your shoes great just erase them using the in painting feature.e.e and replace them with whatever color you want. okay fine, if you don't like your picture background, use inpainting to change it. the end capabilities of what we can do with inpainting are just great
+Let's say you don't like the color of your shoes great just erase them using the in painting feature.e.e and replace them with whatever color you want. okay fine, if you don't like your picture background, use in painting to change it. the end capabilities of what we can do with in painting are just great

 the best part is that Firefly generates not one but a few options to choose from